randyzwitch/RSiteCatalyst/README.md

 #RSiteCatalyst

-R package to access Adobe (Omniture) SiteCatalyst REST Reporting API.
+R package to access Adobe Analytics (Omniture SiteCatalyst) REST Reporting API.

-This package is meant as an "analyst's toolbox" of functions to get digital analytics data from SiteCatalyst into R for more advanced reporting and analysis.
+This package is meant as an "analyst's toolbox" of functions to get digital analytics data from Adobe Analytics into R for more advanced reporting and analysis.
 While there are a few administrative functions that provide insight into Report Suite structure (such as available eVars/props/segments/etc), this package is not meant to be used for Report Suite Administration.

 This package requires R 2.15.2 or greater.
 Also, due to the number of package dependencies, it's probably best to update all packages before installing RSiteCatalyst.
 Package development was done (at minimum) on: